acgetchell/CDT-plusplus/README.md

 ### Current reference-suite status

 With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang.
-The cross-platform `just build` command runs all 128 CTest registrations through `scripts/build.sh` on Unix and `scripts/build.bat` on Windows: 104 doctest scenarios, 23 CLI integration tests, and one arithmetic-backend correctness test.
+The cross-platform `just build` command runs all 131 CTest registrations through `scripts/build.sh` on Unix and `scripts/build.bat` on Windows: 106 doctest scenarios, 23 CLI integration tests, one compiled C++ API example, and one arithmetic-backend correctness test.
 The same `reference-smoke` preset is the supported local and CI contract; there are no overlapping focused registrations that can pass while omitting another doctest suite.
-The current `parallel` preset also registers 128 tests: 103 ordinary doctest scenarios, one parallel launcher containing five scenarios, the same 23 CLI integration tests, and the arithmetic correctness test.
-The parallel-enabled AddressSanitizer configuration exercises the same replayable stress contract.
+The current `parallel` preset also registers 129 tests: 103 ordinary doctest scenarios, one parallel launcher containing five scenarios, the same 23 CLI integration tests, the C++ API example, and the arithmetic correctness test.
+The parallel-enabled
+AddressSanitizer configuration exercises the same replayable stress contract.

 ## Setup